 Haldi Doodh (Golden Turmeric Milk) is an Ayurvedic Indian drink that comes together in under 10 minutes using 4 ingredients.
-It has incredible anti-inflammatory properties and is great for boosting immunity.
-Here is how to make it.
+It has incredible anti-inflammatory and antioxidant properties and is great for boosting immunity.
+Here is how to make it (vegetarian, gluten-free).

 Haldi Doodh (Golden Milk, Turmeric Milk) is a popular Ayurvedic beverage that is very popular in Indian households.

-It was used as Ayurvedic medicine to cure multiple ailments including cough and cold, joint and muscle pain, sore throat, sinus congestion, etc.
+It is used as Ayurvedic medicine to cure multiple ailments, including cough and cold, joint and muscle pain, sore throat, sinus congestion, etc.

-Due to its anti-inflammatory properties and other health benefits, haldi wala doodh is gaining popularity in the western world as well.
+Due to its anti-inflammatory properties and other health benefits, haldi wala doodh is also gaining popularity in the Western world.

-Popular in western countries as Golden Turmeric Milk or Turmeric Latte, it is nothing but a mix of ground turmeric and milk.
-A pinch of ground black pepper and little honey is added to it for warmth and sweetness.
+Popular in Western countries as Golden Turmeric Milk or Turmeric Latte, it is nothing but a mix of ground turmeric and milk.
+A pinch of ground black pepper and little honey are added for warmth and sweetness.

 This healing drink is spicy, bold, and has earthy flavors.
-It is great to treat cold, flu, or fever.
+It is great to treat colds, flu, or fever.

-Enjoy a warm glass of this soothing haldi doodh before you go to sleep, it will help you unwind after a long day.
+Enjoy a warm glass of this soothing haldi doodh before you sleep; it will help you unwind after a long day.